Co-location Study Convinces Government Agency to Invest in Sensor-Based Monitoring

-To understand the full extent of the problem and identify communities at risk requires additional monitoring.
+Understanding the full extent of the problem and identifying communities at risk requires additional monitoring.
 This is a challenge for DEEP since conventional EPA stations are large, few in number, expensive, and cannot easily be located in the microenvironment near sensitive receptors.
 Other methods such as passive samplers are cheaper but cannot provide real-time exposure levels which are critical to determining when air quality is good or bad during the day.

-The Ambient Air Monitoring Group at DEEP considered low cost alternatives to reference analyzers which could supplement the existing air quality network.
+The Ambient Air Monitoring Group at DEEP considered low-cost alternatives to reference analyzers that could supplement the existing air quality network.
 After extensive research, they approached Aeroqual’s local partner, J.J.
 Wilbur Company, to evaluate the AQM 65 Compact Air Monitoring Station which uses advanced sensor-based technology to provide continuous Near Reference data.

 If you’d like to know more about this case study, or to discuss your air monitoring requirements, please get in touch.